General info:

 During this period, Gayle Surrette was operating her own workshop for writers of children's literature: YAWrite.
 Recognizing the redundancy in efforts, she brought her workshop into the Internet Writing Workshop, making YAWrite the fourth IWW list.

-In 1994, Rhéal invited Lani Kraus to assist him in administering the Novels workshop.
+1994-1995: In 1994, Rhéal invited Lani Kraus to assist him in administering the Novels workshop.
 Several weeks later, he found another active member to become the administrator of Poetry.

 The Workshop continued to grow.
 Script-W was added in 1995.
 In 1995, Rhéal decided to "retire" as the administrator.
 Lani took over the job for the next 2-1/2 years.

-Under Lani's ownership, more new lists were added: TeenWrite (developed by Shayla Mollohan), Nature-W and FemWrite (which each lasted about 1 year), Lovestory-L (for romance writers, developed by Sandra Smith), and Prose-P for flash fiction and prose poetry.
+Under Lani's ownership, more new lists were added: TeenWrite (developed by Shayla Mollohan, Nature-W, and FemWrite (which each lasted about 1 year), Lovestory-L (for romance writers, developed by Sandra Smith), and Prose-P for flash fiction and prose poetry.
 Lani also created the initial web site for the Workshop, including the Showcase of many of the successes in the group.
 The sub-groups were all administered by different individuals, so administration of the Workshop became a full-fledged team effort.
 The TeenWrite list survived for five years until it was finally shut down because the kids grew up.

 In 1998, Lani semi-retired, and Rhéal reassumed primary ownership of the workshop.

 In January, 2001, Lani and Rhéal joined forces to create the "Practice-W" list, a mailing list for writing lessons and assignments.
 It has since proven to be one of our most popular lists.
+In September of 2005, Rhéal created our first web page, http://www.internetwritingworkshop.org/

 In June of 2006, Greg Gunther, the workshop's Technical Support Volunteer since 1996, took over the workshop's leadership, allowing Rhéal to focus on his busy life with his family, work, and passion for dog agility training.
-Like Lani, Rhéal still hangs around, available for ideas, support, and inspiration.
+One of Greg's first jobs in this new role was to expand the website, including instructions for joining the workshop and pages to provide answers and instructions for members' most common requests.

-At this time (summer, 2006), the workshop consists of 13 lists serving approximately 500 members from around the world.
+At this time (summer, 2008), the workshop consists of 13 lists serving approximately 400 members from around the world.
 The composition of the list is constantly changing as new members come on board and experienced members move on.
+The next chapter of the History will be written when something new and exciting happens.

 Web site created by Rhéal Nadeau and the administrators of the Internet Writing Workshop.

-Modified by Greg Gunther.
+Modified by Gayle Surrette.